google/jsonapi/README.md

 **All `Marshal` and `Unmarshal` methods expect pointers to struct instance or slices of the same contained with the `interface{}`s**

-Now you have your structs prepared to be seralized or materialized, What about the rest?
+Now you have your structs prepared to be serialized or materialized, What about the rest?

 ### Create Record Example